Who to contact

 Parents are responsible for finding and obtaining a child care space for their child(ren); there is no entitlement.

 There is a list of approved day care centres available online.

 This list allows users to find licensed child care providers by region, and provides location and contact information.
 Parents are required to contact the program directly to register or place their child on the waiting list.

 A Parent's guide to Quality Child Care in New Brunswick is available online as well.

 Paying for child care

 Parents are responsible for paying child care fees.

 The 2017 Child Care Fee Survey, comparing the 28 largest cities in Canada, found the median full-time monthly fee in Saint John for an infant space is $868, $716 for a toddler space, and $694 for a preschool space.
-See the report for a more detailed look at the breakdown of child care costs nationally.
+See the report for a more detailed look at child care costs nationally.

-The Day Care Assistance Program can provide families, with an income of $55,000 or lower, a partial subsidy based on needs and income test.
+The Day Care Assistance Program can provide families, with an income of $55,000 or less, a partial subsidy based on needs and income test.
 Fee subsides are paid directly to service providers on behalf of eligible parents and can be used in non-profit, for-profit centres and community day care homes.
 Parents are responsible for paying an difference between the actual cost of your child care and the actual amount approved.

 Find the Day Care Assistance Rate Table for Licensed Care here.